Ellendar/Z2Randomizer/PatchNotes.md

 ### Enhancements / bugfixes
 - Improvements to the command line interface to better support other OSes.
-- Added the ability to load settings via JSON file instead of a flag string (BETA: Not in this release)
+- Added the ability to load settings via JSON file instead of a flag string
+- Adjusted the damage on some enemies that had unintended damage values in GP
+- Innumerable technical improvements to speed up generation time
+- Fixed garbled sprites on horsehead / rebonack appearing outside their palaces.
+- Enemies that are immune to sword are now always vulnerable to fire.
+- Fixed the hitbox on lava so it no longer extends a tile above the lava.
+- Restricted some

 ## Version 4.3.19 - April 20, 2025